KevGildea/KevGildea.github.io/_posts/2021-09-20-EOM-contact-modelling.md

 ```

 We would like to model a ball of mass 0.2kg, and radius 0.01m.
-For reference, choose nominal values for the spring constant (k) and and damping constant (c) i.e. k=5,000, and c=5.
+For reference, we choose nominal values for the spring constant (k) and and damping constant (c) i.e. k=5,000, and c=5.

 |  Reference  |   |
 :-------------------------:|:-------------------------: